On factorization and vector bundles of conformal blocks from vertex algebras: Examples

 \subsection{The moonshine module $V^{\natural}$}

-A rational conformal vertex algebra $V$ is called \textit{holomorphic} if $V$ is the unique irreducible $V$-module.
-If properties $(1)$ and $(3)$ also hold, then $V$ must have central charge divisible by $8$ \cite{dong2004holomorphic}.
-One example of such a conformal vertex algebra is the moonshine module $V^{\natural}$, of central charge $24$, relevant for a number of reasons, including the fact that $\mathrm{Aut}(V^{\natural})$ is the monster sporadic group \cite{FLM1}.
+A rational vertex operator algebra $V$ with no nontrivial simple $V$-modules is called \textit{holomorphic}, and if $(1)$ and $(3)$ also hold, then $V$ must have central charge divisible by $8$ \cite{dong2004holomorphic}.
+One example is given by the moonshine module $V^{\natural}$ of central charge $24$, whose automorphism group is the monster group \cite{FLM1}.